annika-modi/hsa-web-app/README.md

 ## Project Description

 The HSA App is a simple and secure application for managing a Health Savings Account (HSA).
 It provides a clean, modern interface for users to create an account, deposit funds, issue a virtual debit card, and perform secure transactions.
+This project was built using React.js for the frontend and Python with the Flask framework for the backend.

 ## Features